laura-chou/connect_sql/README.md

 ### Table Name
 Input your SQL Table name.
 ### Field
-Add your SQL column name, data type and check allow nulls.
+Add your SQL column name and data type

 ![](image2.JPG)
 You can edit value or drag table row to sort it.